 Charges denied

-Following the shooting, it was determined that Loehmann and Garmback did not violate any rules or policies of the Cleveland Division of Police related to the shooting itself.
-In December 2015, a grand jury refused to file charges against the two officers.
-Then, in 2020, the Justice Department refused to file federal criminal charges against them.
+Following the shooting, Cleveland police found that Loehmann and Garmback did not violate any rules or policies of the Cleveland Division of Police related to the shooting itself.
+In December 2015, a grand jury declined to file charges against the two officers.
+Then, in 2020, the Justice Department declined to file federal criminal charges against them.

 "At the end of the day, a 12-year-old child lost their life, and that should not have happened in the City of Cleveland," said former Cleveland Mayor Frank Jackson at a press conference in 2016.
 "It should not have happened.”

 Two and a half years after killing Tamir, Loehmann was fired from his position with the Cleveland Division of Police.
-However, it was not in regards to the shooting, but rather lying on his application and violating other administrative policies.
+However, it was not related to Tamir's death, but for lying on his application and violating other administrative policies.

 In January 2017, the City of Cleveland filed charges against Loehmann for failing to provide truthful information on his employment application regarding disciplinary actions, information surrounding his departure from a previous police department and failing a test in May 2013.